MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

    > [!NOTE]
 If you don't see your DevOps Organization / Project in the dropdown double check that the Custom connector is working correctly after updating it's Security settings.

-1. From the Environment Drop Down **Select the Dataverse Environment** in which you will be doing your development work.
+1. From the Environment Drop Down **Select the Dataverse Environment** in which you'll be doing your development work.
    ![image-20210506141321294](media/setup-almacceleratoradvanced-sample-solution/image-20210506141321294.png)

    > [!NOTE]